 Welcome to Butterfly Conservation Dorset

 Dorset is one of the best areas in the UK for butterflies and moths, and we are a very active Branch of Butterfly Conservation.
-This website is designed to help you join our activities and enjoy our butterflies and moths, whether in reality or via the wonders of the internet.
+This website is designed to help you join our activities and enjoy our butterflies and moths, whether in reality or via the internet.
+Find out more

 How many White Holes can you fill in 2014?